Table of Contents

 Shrimp has two veins, one on the back and one on the belly.
 Most grocery stores devein the back one.
 To devein the belly one, hold the shrimp vertically in your left hand, or less dominant hand, and use a knife to slit where the vein is.
 Then use your fingers to pull out the vein.

 If you need to de-vein the back vein as well, you can apply a similar technique.

 Once you have de-shelled and de-veined all shrimp, wash and rinse them well and pat dry with a paper towel.
 Place them on a large plate and add a pinch of Himalayan pink salt, freshly ground black pepper, and paprika.
 Toss and mix well, and set aside.

-Tip No.1 is to The helpful tip is to coat the marinated shrimp with egg liquid and sweet rice flour.
+Tip No.1 is to The helpful tip is to coat the marinated shrimp with egg liquid and sweet rice flour

-Place water-milled sweet rice flour and whisked egg liquid in a shallow bowl, respectively.
+Place sweet rice flour and whisked egg liquid in a shallow bowl, respectively.
 Grab one shrimp at a time, first quickly dip it into egg liquid and then in the sweet rice flour, on both sides and then place it onto a plate.

 Turn the heat to medium-high and heat a 12-inch hard-anodized non-stick fry pan for 2 minutes.
 Then turn the heat to medium and add 1 cup of avocado oil.
 Add the shrimp to the pan, try to lay them flat, one at a time, and cook for 2 minutes.